gradiuscypher/screeps/README.md

 * need to validate that current creep spawning code works well for low energy rooms

 ## Idea Pool
+* have a max number of transports since we'll hit a mining cap
 * wait to spawn creeps till we've got an optimal amount of energy
 * generate_blueprint: need more granular cost control
 * need priority on buildings: eg creeps are reparing containers before building extensions -extensions more important